wazo-platform/wazo-c4-carrier/README.md

 # wazo-c4-carrier

-This repo provides a sipp fake carrier for testing purposes
+This repo provides a sipp fake carrier for testing purposes.

 ## Usage